Risk Assessment QGIS Plugin#

 Data Output#

-The plugin provides the user with the following output: Geospatial data format to be chosen by user (geojson, shapefile, geopackage) with admin level 2 boundaries for the respective country including the following values for each admin level 2 polygon:
+The plugin provides the user with the following output: Geospatial data format to be chosen by user (geojson, shapefile, geopackage) with the administrative boundaries for the respective country including the following values for each polygon:

 P-Code